 “These figures challenge us all the more since 240 million Africans already suffer from malnutrition, while Africa has enormous potential in terms of agriculture, in particular with 65% of arable land”, observed the President of the CGEM.

-Asked about the actions launched by Morocco in this area, Mr. Alj mentioned three actions “which have made a difference”, namely firstly the implementation of rational water management projects, noting that “Thanks to the Royal Vision, the Kingdom currently has 149 dams that allow it to rationally manage its water resources, especially in times of drought like those we have experienced in recent years”.
+Asked regarding the actions launched by Morocco in this area, Mr. Alj mentioned three actions “which have made a difference”, namely firstly the implementation of rational water management projects, noting that “Thanks to the Royal Vision, the Kingdom currently has 149 dams that allow it to rationally manage its water resources, especially in times of drought like those we have experienced in recent years”.

 Efficient Public-Private Partnerships (PPP) have also been set up for water desalination and wastewater treatment projects, focusing on innovation and new technologies, Mr. Alj further noted to the panelists.